CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/02-develop.md

 There is a better and elegant way: [cw20 Receiver Interface](https://github. com/CosmWasm/cw-plus/tree/main/packages/cw20#receiver).

-Works like this, user creates a message for sending cw20 tokens to cw20-pot contract with an embedded message inside to trigger cw20-pot execution.
+Works like this, the user creates a message for sending cw20 tokens to cw20-pot contract with an embedded message inside to trigger cw20-pot execution.

 If you check [cw20-base/contracts.rs#execute_send](https://github.com/CosmWasm/cw-plus/blob/main/contracts/cw20-base/src/contract.rs#L318)